DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Adafruit Feather ESP32-S3/3.5 TFT Featherwing/Feather Weather MQTT/README.md

 - publishes sensor data to AdafruitIO group feed (you must create and customize a dashboard)

 ![screenshot](https://user-images.githubusercontent.com/49322231/235323187-4bcce094-0927-4b9e-b5cf-2646f0b6944d.jpg)
-- Labels in blue are from online data, orange is local sensors (Florida).
+- Labels in blue are from online data, orange is BME280 sensor data.
 - Default online lat/lon is set to Adafruit HQ location, ideally you'd also set this to your location

  # Pressure Warning Correlation: